-At Home At Work At School In Public

-Leave the area immediately.
+At Home At Work At School In Public Leave the area immediately.
 Follow existing evacuation guidelines.
 Follow existing evacuation guidelines.
 Leave the area immediately.
 Call 9-1-1.
-Tell the operator what you saw or know (suspicious persons, packages, or vehicles). ļ ļ Call 9-1-1.
 Tell the operator what you saw or know (suspicious persons, packages, or vehicles).

-Follow Follow Follow

-directions directions Follow directions

-from people directions from

-in authority people in in authority

-(police, fire, (police, fire, authority (police, fire,

-EMS, or EMS, or (police, fire, EMS, or

-military military EMS, or military

-• personnel, personnel, or personnel,

-from or from from school or from

-neighborhood administrators). ,

-leaders). supervisors). leaders).
+1 ļ Call 9-1-1.
+Tell the operator what you saw or know (suspicious persons, packages, or vehicles).
+Follow directions Follow directions Follow Follow directions in authority (police, fire, EMS, or military in authority (police, fire, EMS, or military personnel, or from directions from people in authority (police, fire, EMS, or military personnel, or from school administrators). in authority (police, fire, EMS, or military personnel, or from